greim/stoar/readme.md

   * **type** - Possible values include: `item`, `map`, and `list`.
 Optional; defaults to `item`.
 The `type` determines what kinds of operations are available on this store property.
   * **value** - The initial content of this property in the store.
 If `type === 'map`, this must be a plain object.
 If `type === 'list'`, this must be an array.
 This is optional, with a default value depending on `type`.
   * **validate** - An optional function that runs against every value set on this store property.
 For `map` and `list` types, this runs against every item in that map or list.
 It should throw for bad values.
 The return value is discarded.
   * **loadable** - Indicates that this property is associated with a remote data source.
-Setting this to `true` causes some extra properties to be added.
-For example if the property is called `posts`, properties called `posts:loading`, `posts:status`, and `posts:timestamp` will be created too, each with a corresponding `type`.
-It's up to you how to use these extra properties.
+Setting this to `true` merely causes some extra properties to be added.
+For example if the property is called `posts`, then properties called `posts:loading`, `posts:status`, and `posts:timestamp` will be created too, each with a corresponding `type`.
+It's up to you whether and how to use these extra properties.

 ## Immutability and Cloning